 As more noted prisoners were called, it became obvious to the prison population that something sinister was about to happen and that most of us would end up being taken away.
 We could hear some wrestling outside our doors as some of the prisoners started shouting slogans, we heard “EPRP Yachenefal” and “Sefew Hezib Yachenefal“–“victory for EPRP” and “the masses will win”–followed by one of the famous revolutionary songs, “Yeteglu Newe Hiwete” (“My life is devoted to the struggle”) which was sung by prisoners in my cell and other cells as well.
 It became noisy outside, and the tension grew inside; it was like a pressure cooker where the temperature was notched up a little higher.
 The prison room was covered with billows of cigarette smoke so thick you could slice it with a sword.
 It was like a scene from a horror movie, and that moment remains etched in my memory forever.
 I heard Kassa Kuma’s name, and a little later it was followed by Tesfaye Zewde Tadesse, and I felt right there and then that my name will come up next.

-Kassa, Tesfaye, Million and I belonged to EPRP’s youth league and were organized as a study group in a clandestine cell along with one contact person Tewodros, a university student, who was not arrested at the time.
+Kassa, Tesfaye, Million and I belonged to EPRP’s youth league and were organized as a study group in a clandestine cell.
+Tesfaye was our link to higher ups in the organization hierarchy.
 Kassa and Tesfaye were taken as prisoners a week before Million and I were picked up.
 Kassa and Tesfaye were subjected to some torture that led to finger pointing to Million and me as part of the study group.
 I moved myself closer to the door while leaning on the wall, and I heard quite a bit of encouragement from the prisoners directed to the one’s whose names had been called, Berta, Ayzosh, which simply means have courage.
 There might have been a total of four or five prisoners from prison cell #9 that were called that evening, and the total number of prisoners that left Meakelawi or 3rd police station that night was close to forty five, according to the tally that was collected by the prisoners the next day.

 We heard the motor again and about an hour later, we were allowed to open our doors.
 We were suffocating inside smoke filled prison walls.
 There was a desperate call from prisoners to use the rest rooms, and the guards were letting a few people at a time to use the rest rooms.
 I got my chance to use it, and the noise inside was terrible, diarrhea attack, and loud noise from bowel movement.
 On this night, prisoners were flocking to the rest rooms almost until the dawn hours as the terror had drastically altered our mental and physiological state.
 I was uncertain as to why Million and I were not included with the group that left that night, and I thought maybe it was some kind of administrative error, but I was not about to question that, other than just accepting the fact that my day had not arrived yet.